LibraryOfCongress/concordia/static-pages/help-center.md

     </div>
     <div id="collapseTwelve" class="collapse" aria-labelledby="headingTwelve" data-parent="#faqAccordion">
       <div class="card-body">
-Because Make York Mark invites you to transcribe documents, it is best experienced on a device with a large or full sized keyboard.
+Because crowd.loc.gov invites you to transcribe documents, it is best experienced on a device with a large or full sized keyboard.
 A desktop computer or laptop is best; a tablet with keyboard should work.
 Unfortunately, phones are not yet supported.
 We recommend an external mouse for most precise zoom.
 We support the two most recent versions of major browsers.
 You’ll have the best experience if you use Chrome, Firefox, Edge, and Safari browsers.
 The site will not work as designed on the Internet Explorer browser.

       </div>
     </div>